Call for Rural Minnesota Community Teams!

 Informational Session: 2026 – 2027 Engage Rural Civic Arts Cohort

-This virtual informational session will provide an overview of the 2026 – 2027 Engage Rural Civic Arts Cohort and the application process.
+This virtual informational session provides an overview of the 2026 – 2027 Engage Rural Civic Arts Cohort and the application process.

 This program is generously supported by the Blandin Foundation.